alentoghostflame/Python-Linux-Soundboard/README.md

 Install [Pulseaudio-Loopback-Tool](https://github.com/alentoghostflame/Python-Pulseaudio-Loopback-Tool) by clicking the link and downloading that project.

 ## Quick Feature List
 * Supports (theoretically) unlimited amounts of folders and (theoretically) unlimited amounts of audio files.
-* Use buttons on GUI to switch folders and play the first 9 audio files.
+* Use buttons on the GUI to switch folders and play the first 9 mapped audio files.
 * Click on the lists to switch folders and play any audio file.
 * Use numpad keys to switch folders and play sounds no matter what application you have selected!
-(If event file is given)
 * Multiple audio threads allowing for multiple different or same sounds to play at once!
 * Ability to instantly kill all outgoing audio.

 ## Setting up for first use
 Clean way: follow steps normally.